Gender Equality Charter

 Benefits of signing up to the charter

 Signing up to the Gender Equality Charter enables signatories to make a public statement of their commitment to improving gender equality and inclusion.
-Charter signatories are part of a community committed to improving gender equality and inclusion that will lead, develop and share best practice for the benefit of the legal profession
+Charter signatories are part of a community committed to improving gender equality and inclusion that will lead, develop and share best practice for the benefit of the legal profession.
+The New Zealand Law Society has become a signatory.

-Charter signatories will be able to use specially designed logo on their communications and marketing.
+Charter signatories will be able to use a specially designed logo on their communications and marketing.

 Find out how to sign up.